rhlavienka/ESP32C6_Dual_Thermometer/FAQ.md

 ### Q: Did you make this with AI help?!

 **A:** Of course!
-I don't know how to code in C ESP-IDF :) I used AI agents in VS Code from GitHub Copilot.
+I don't know how to code in C ESP-IDF :)
+     I used AI agents in VS Code from GitHub Copilot.
      Specifically GPT-5.1-code for C coding and Claude Sonnet 4.5 for documentation and comments.
+     But it took a lot of iterations to debug it all!

 ### Q: What is the difference between Zigbee Router and Zigbee End Device?